zstyblik/grafana.org/source/blog/temp/temp.md

   <div class="large-4 columns">
   <h3><strong>Repeating Rows and Panels</strong></h3>
   <p>It’s now possible to create a Dashboard that automatically adds (and removes) both Rows and Panels based on which template variables you have selected.
-  Any Row or Any Panel can be configured to repeat (duplicate itself) based on the Multi-Value Template variables selected.</p>
+  any Row or any Panel can be configured to repeat (duplicate itself) based on the Multi-Value Template variables selected.</p>
   </div>
 </div>